zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Sampi-Sorter-Machine.md

 ### Detecting Coffee Berry Borer Damaged

-Coffee Berry Borer damaged coffee beans.
 The Coffee Berry Borer, or Hypthenemus Hampei, is one of the most significant pest problems for coffee farmers.

 ![Coffee Berry Borer detection](/images/CBB-positive-1.bmp)